-^{} All subjects should be independently taught for a minimum of 3 weeks.
+\ All subjects should be independently taught for a minimum of 3 weeks.

-^{} To be completed in agreement with the cooperating teacher
+\\ To be completed in agreement with the cooperating teacher

-^{} Email completed Action Plan to University Supervisor.
+\\\ Email completed Action Plan to University Supervisor.

-Yor rk University Teacher Education
+YO rk University Teacher Education

-Stu udent Teaching
+Stı udent Teaching

 We eekly Log

-Naı meSchool Name
+Na ameSchool Name

-Cod operating Teacher Level/Subject
+Со operating Teacher Level/Subject

 We eek Number From

-1. Percent of time spent: estimate minutes per week

-• Observing

-Working with individual students

-Large group instruction

-Planning materials (for self/teacher)

-• Meetings

-Meeting with cooperating teacher

-• Other

-2. Please list two outstanding events that happened this week: a.
+2. Percent of time spent: Observing Working with individual students Large group instruction Planning materials (for self/teacher) Meetings Meeting with cooperating teacher Other Please list two outstanding events that happened this week:

-b.

-3. Please list a significant interaction you had this week with student/students:

-4. What prior knowledge/skill did you use this week?
+3. a. b.
+Please list a significant interaction you had this week with student/students: What prior knowledge/skill did you use this week?

 5. Reflection over this week's events: Please use the other side of page.
 (What realistic lesson did you learn this week?)